The Top Influential

 Stella Ekkeshis

-Stella co-leads one of the legal sector’s most dynamic alumni strategies, engaging more than 25,000 former colleagues across the full employee lifecycle.
-She brings together cross-functional teams – spanning communications, business development, HR and legal consulting – to ensure the network reflects the firm’s values and long-term goals.
-From strategic events to the A&O Shearman mentoring program, Stella’s leadership fosters a sense of connection and purpose, backed by an active stakeholder advisory board that helps shape an experience alumni genuinely value.
+Stella co-leads one of the legal sector's most dynamic alumni strategies, engaging more than 30,000 former colleagues across the full employee lifecycle.
+She brings together cross-functional teams – spanning communications, business development, HR and legal consulting – to ensure the network reflects the firm's values and long-term goals.
+From strategic events to the A&O Shearman mentoring program, Stella's leadership fosters a sense of connection and purpose, in a program that sets a confident benchmark in corporate alumni.

 Steve Cadigan